it-innovation/sam/doc/invocations.rst

    The `realNewObject` relation is copied from `newObject`, but has a suitable default whenever `newObject` wasn't defined.

-.. function:: realInvocationObject(?Caller, ?CallerInvocation, ?CallSite, ?TargetInvocation)

-   The `realInvocationObject` relation is copied from `invocationObject`, but has a suitable default whenever `invocationObject` wasn't defined.

 .. function:: realInitialInvocation(?Object, ?Method, ?Invocation)